paul4forest/forestproductsdemand/README.md

 * Check impact of local price with respect to international price when estimating demand functions

 by LH
-* Structural change will be different in graffics paper: newsprint + printing & writting paper as in packaging paper for example.
+* Structural change will be different in grafics paper: newsprint + printing & writing paper as in packaging paper for example.
 Packaging is included under other paper and paper board When analysing demand for forest products
-Deflate out GDP inpact as first start to analyse effects beyond the economic impacts
+Deflate out GDP impact as first start to analyse effects beyond the economic impacts
-* Is sawwwod a substitue or a complement for other material?
+* Is sawnwod a substitute or a complement for other material?

 by PR  by order of importance
 * add a list of metadata containing main product title, unit of measurement and currencies